Ready to create Facebook ads in 2025?

 Business Manager structures and secures your workflow when managing multiple pages or campaigns.

-- Link your Facebook Page and advertising account
+• Link your Facebook Page and advertising account.

 2. Set Up Your Ad Account

-#2 Build & Launch Your Facebook Ad Campaign
+B. Build & Launch Your Facebook Ad Campaign

-3. Define Your Campaign Objective
+1. Set Your Campaign Objective

 Every ad begins with defining what action you want people to take.
+Pick a campaign goal in Facebook Ads Manager:

 Best for brand awareness campaigns and early-stage businesses.

-- Consideration: Drive clicks, video views, or messages.
+• Consideration: Drive clicks, video views, or messages.

 Ideal for lead collection, interest generation, and content promotion.

-- Conversion: Turn interest into action like purchases or sign-ups.
+• Conversion: Motivate purchases or sign-ups.

 Select this objective when scaling campaigns and driving measurable results.